servicemeshbook/byok/README.md

 Another read on building your own Kubernetes is at this [link](https://dmtn-071.lsst.io/).

-## Prerequisites
+## Prerequisites - Download base VM

+Use one of the two option below to download your base VM image and start the VM.

 * Windows - Read through [this](Windows/)
 * MacBook - Read through [this](MacBook/)

-## Build your own CentOS 7.6 VM
+## In base VM

-You can download the base VM from [here](#) for the purpose of following through the book.
-The VM was built using CentOS 7.6 Linux distribution on VMware Workstation 15.1.0.
 The `root` password in the VM is `password`.
 When you start VM, it will automatically login as `user` and the password is `password` for the user `user`.

 Start VM and login as root.